A new business might soon open in the former Mt. Fuji and Mai Tai bar near 72nd and Blondo.

 When the city council takes up the issue next week, there will likely be at least one vocal opponent.

-“Now that I've found out what it is I probably will go down, I wasn't going to before but I don't want a bikini bar across the street from Danny's Bar & Grill," Arcuri said.
+“Now that I've found out what it is I probably will go down, I wasn't going to before but I don't want a bikini bar across the street from Danny's Bar & Grill," says Arcuri.

 Another potential issue could be the fact that the owner of Candyland has two DUI convictions in 1999 and 2001.
 But Nebraska Liquor Commissioner Bob Batt told me that because the offenses occurred a while back, it will likely not affect the final decision on a state liquor license application.